LocationRoute de Hausbergen, Schiltigheim, France

 Lighting DesignerEckehard Wienstroer

-From the architect.
+Text description provided by the architects.
 The new Route de Hausbergen footbridge was opened on 26 September 2015 after almost five years of planning and construction.
 There is now a safe route for pedestrians and cyclists connecting the eastern and western parts of the town of Schiltigheim.
 Eight hundred cyclists can now cross the Strasbourg-Paris motorway and the TGV railway lines without fear.

 The total length of the bridge is approximately 135 m, and it weighs 330 tonnes.
 Each of the approach bridges is 35 m long.
 The very first sketches were developed by Eckehard Wienstroer during the previous office partnership, called Agirbas& Wienstroer Architects.
 The new design of the arched truss bridge is in harmony with its surroundings so that those elements that could not be changed, or could only have been changed at great expense, could be integrated into the planning.
 The overhead lines remain, while the new bridge has been constructed more than 3 m from the pylons carrying the overhead line.
 This substantial distance from the pylons means that the straight foot and cycle path on the old bridgework has to be connected to the new bridge by means of curved approach bridges.
 The curved radii design of these parts of the bridge enables a dynamic connection between the suspended bridge and the existing embankment ramps; this is ideal for cyclists.